test-editor/deprecated-test-editor-xtext/docs/features.md

   - assert answer = "42"
 ```

-Now each specification step is /implemented/ using appropriate test steps.
+Now each specification step is *implemented* using appropriate test steps.
 Each test step is valid only within a context.
 The context can be
 either a Component / Mask or a Macro.
 Component and Mask can be used synonymously whereas Macros are somewhat different and will be
 discussed later on.